 Check for potential termite damage.
 Remember to get the air conditioning unit serviced at the beginning of the hot season.
 Have the heat checked as well when winter rolls around.
 Most Florida homes use coil heat or a heat pump, and even though we don’t use the heat very often, you will need to have the heat working for those few days that do reach the freezing mark.
 Look for ceiling leaks as well, because those could cause expensive problems if they are ignored.

-Another way to save money on maintenance costs is by doing a thorough background check on your tenant.
+Another way to save money on maintenance costs is by doing a thorough background check on your resident.
 At Sarasota Management and Leasing, we always make a point of interviewing prior landlords.
-Talk with them to find out if the tenant took good care of the property and if they were easy to work with when it came to maintenance and repairs.
+Talk with them to find out if the resident took good care of the property and if they were easy to work with when it came to maintenance and repairs.

 Finally, a skilled property manager will help you save money on maintenance and increase your profitability.
 A property manager can minimize your expenses.
 They get things fixed at a lower price than you would as an individual landlord.
 A good property manager will know when to call a handyman and when to get a repair done by a licensed contractor.
 These decisions can improve your maintenance experience and have a direct impact on the return you get on your investment.